0xSero/partisia-docs/docs/operator-8-registration.md

 ## Conditions for inclusion

-Formal conditions for inclusion in the network is stipulated in the [Yellow Paper](accounts@pbc.foundation) (YP_0.95 Ch.
+Formal conditions for inclusion in the network is stipulated in the soon-to-be published Yellow Paper (YP_0.95 Ch.
 2.3.1 pp. 11-12):

 - The public information regarding the node given by the operator must be validated.
 - Sufficient stakes committed.